Rajashree215/Rajashree215/README.md

 - 👀 I’m interested in Web development and creating cool stuffs.
 - 🌱 I’m currently learning MERN Stack for creating web applications.
 - 💞️ I’m currently on the Final year of my Bachelor's Degree on Computer Science and Engineering.
-- 📫 How to reach me My Instagaram profile --> https://www.instagram.com/rajashreesrinivasan2/
+- 📫 Reach me on Instagaram! --> https://www.instagram.com/rajashreesrinivasan2/

 <!---
 Rajashree215/Rajashree215 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.